 Syndromic surveillance (the surveillance of a population using symptom groups) has been used by the military to detect possible biological warfare activity and was used to detect an early outbreak of dengue fever in French Guyana in 2006.

 Good progress is being made on a vaccine for Ebola virus; a recent study has demonstrated ability to cope with changes in Ebola glycoproteins.

 - Ebola virus first was described in 1976 after outbreaks of illness were reported along the Ebola River in Zaire (now the Democratic Republic of the Congo) and Sudan.
 Sporadic outbreaks continue, usually in isolated areas of central Africa.
-An outbreak in Kikwit, Zaire, in 1995 led to 317 confirmed cases, with an 81% mortality rate.
+In 1995, an outbreak in Kikwit, Zaire led to 317 confirmed cases, with an 81% mortality rate.
 Two thirds of the cases were health workers caring for infected people.
 An outbreak in Uganda in late 2000 produced 425 cases and claimed 225 lives.
-Ebola virus has 4 subtypes: Ebola-Zaire, Ebola-Sudan, Ebola-Ivory Coast and Ebola-Reston.
-The last causes illness only in nonhuman primates.
+Ebola virus has four subtypes: Ebola-Zaire, Ebola-Sudan, Ebola-Ivory Coast and Ebola-Reston.
+The last causes illness only in non-human primates.